Finality-Framework/loader/README.md

 ## Installation
 1. Download the latest version of Finality Loader from the Releases page (the filename will be similar to Loader-1.3.0-Release.zip).
 2. Extract the downloaded zip file.
-3. Ensure that Java 8 or higher is installed on your computer, then run the extracted install.cmd file.
+3. Ensure that Java 8 or higher is installed on your computer, then run the extracted install-wrapper.exe file.
 4. Wait for the script to complete.
 Afterward, you can launch "Age of History 3" with Finality plugin support via the Steam client.

 ## Lightweight Launch